 As Frank Lloyd Wright stated, "consistency from first to last, will give you the result you seek and consistency alone."
 Everything you make, whether it's the first paper model or the last it should be approached with the same level of care and precision.
 The same ethic will apply to development of concepts, tools and measurement.
 Learning to articulate an idea clearly requires concise communication skills.
 Central to this is the effective use of drawing (analogue and digital) to convey ideas.
-The studio will focus on the representation of ideas and concepts that can be drawn and modeled, in favor of those that are spoken.
-A sketch is worth a thousand words.
+The studio will continue to focus on the representation of ideas and concepts that can be drawn and modeled, in favor of those that are spoken.
+Sketching will be integral to this process.
 This will require you to develop and understanding of the ways architects communicate intent through drawings and the 1:1 relationship that is shared between form and its representation.